Blog

 Can a home care agency start care immediately after a hospital discharge?

 A well-resourced agency should be able to begin care within 24 to 48 hours of the initial assessment, and many can mobilize same-day for urgent discharge situations.
-This is particularly important for patients being discharged from facilities like Huguley Medical Center or Texas Health Harris Methodist Hospital Southwest over a weekend, when family support may be limited.
+This is particularly important for patients discharged from Huguley Medical Center or Texas Health Harris Methodist Hospital Southwest over a weekend, when family support may be limited.
 When you contact an agency, ask specifically about their average time from initial call to care start, and confirm whether they have 24/7 intake capability.